SpookyBlack29/casual/Information and Commands.md

 Commands for the game:

-"-cam" 50-150 = Change camera zoom
+" -cam " 50-150 = Change camera zoom

-"-ì‹œì•¼" 50-200 = Change camera zoom (this command increases your max zoom to 200 compared to normal cam command)
+" -ì‹œì•¼ " 50-200 = Change camera zoom (this command increases your max zoom to 200 compared to normal cam command)

-"-1" = After reaching level 500, will teleport you just south of the Penguin boss
+" -1 " = After reaching level 500, will teleport you just south of the Penguin boss

-"!" = Converts 500k gold into 1 wood
+" ! " = Converts 500k gold into 1 wood

-"-ì¡°í•©" = Create command
+" -ì¡°í•© " = Create command